Willie169/Willie169/README.md

 * [**tw-gifted-k12-notes**](https://github.com/Willie169/tw-gifted-k12-notes): notes on Taiwan's senior high school curriculum subjects and its extended fields made with LaTeX and available in PDF.
 * [**tw-options-and-futures-analysis-and-rnn-pricing**](https://github.com/Willie169/tw-options-and-futures-analysis-and-rnn-pricing): a study on the deep learning pricing model of Taiwan's issue-weighted stock price index, its futures and options, and other economic and interest rate data.
-* [**PID**](https://github.com/Willie169/PID): an advanced PID controller designed to regulate the speed of an auto-following kart with a leader robot with a car simulation, a testing and optimizing framework, and an Arduino practice.
+* [**PID**](https://github.com/Willie169/PID) and its [site](https://Willie169.github.io/PID): an advanced PID controller designed to regulate the speed of an Arduino auto-following kart with a leader robot with a car simulation, a testing and optimizing framework, and an Arduino practice.
+The content of its site is outdated and stop being updated.
+Please refer to the PDFs in it for latest updates.

 Later comes the board game **Mancala**, I've made an Android app version: [**mancala-android**](https://github.com/Willie169/mancala-android), and a CLI version: [**mancala-cli**](https://github.com/Willie169/mancala-cli).